SerialNo25/TheSpatialLooper/README.md

 ## Introduction
 Spatial Looper is a Spatial Control Surface for Ableton Live.
 It was developed as part of their Bachelor Thesis by Flurin Selm.
 Spatial Looper allows controlling the recording, playback, and scene grouping of Ableton Live clips during a live performance through a spatially aware user interface leveraging both hand and object recognition to understand the ongoing performance.
 Additionally, Spatial Looper can provide automatic recording triggers based on the performer’s hands’ proximity to the keyboards.
+Video demonstrations, evaluations, and a video user guide can be found on the [SpatialLooper YouTube Channel](https://www.youtube.com/@spatiallooper)

 ## Features